This is a notice for site visitors.

 After a decade of learning the ins and outs of risk management and being promoted to Loss Prevention Manager, Rosario continued to grow in his career and gain more exposure in different areas of the company, such as in Underwriting and Marketing.

-“I enjoyed public speaking and interacting with policyholders face-to-face, so I would travel to different states to promote CAMICO when it started to expand outside of California,” Rosario said.
-“I would attend trade shows and sell Loss Prevention services, but not insurance, since CAMICO wasn’t yet licensed in other states.”
+“I enjoyed public speaking and interacting with policyholders face-to-face, so I would travel to different states to promote CAMICO when the company started to expand outside of California,” Rosario said.

 Leadership Plans

-In planned a transition, Rosario succeeded John Dodsworth as CEO on January 1, 2009.
+In a planned transition, Rosario succeeded John Dodsworth as CEO on January 1, 2009.
 Dodsworth had served as CAMICO’s CEO since the company’s inception in 1986 and continued to serve as a member on CAMICO’s Board of Directors through June 2020.

 By the end of 2008, CAMICO’s claims losses, largely caused by the economy, had produced the unusual occurrence of an underwriting loss that was not covered by investment income.
 CAMICO’s Board strengthened the company’s loss reserves in response to the developments.
 This action, when combined with unrealized investment losses, reduced CAMICO’s surplus by 30 percent.
 CAMICO still had more than sufficient surplus and reserves to meet its claims obligations, but the reduction in surplus prompted the rating company A.M.
 Best to lower CAMICO’s financial strength rating from A- (Excellent) to B++ (Good) with a rating outlook of “Stable.”

-“That wasn’t in the plan and probably was the biggest task I had over the 15 years as CEO,” Rosario said.
+“That wasn’t in the plan and was the biggest task I had over my 15 years as CEO,” Rosario said.
 “But sometimes we have to rise to the challenge that is presented to us.
 It came down to profitability, building up our surplus and most importantly, getting our A.M.
 Best rating upgraded.
 All of those things are back in place now, but it took 15 years to achieve it.”

 During those difficult financial years at CAMICO, Rosario and his team worked on tangible solutions such as partnering with Berkley Alliance Managers (a Berkley company), enacting management changes and focuses, working with reinsurers and coming up with a new reinsurance program.

-“There was the tactical side, but there was also the human part of all of it and the impact to someone asking, ‘Am I going to lose my job because the company isn’t going to make it?’
-That’s a hard thing to correct,”’ Rosario said.
-“It’s about communication and maintaining a level of confidence that we can get through this.
-That was a big part of what I had to do, was give people some hope that we could get out of it, to stand up and say, ‘We can do this, and you can do it too, so let’s get at it.”’
+“There was the tactical side, but there was also the human side of the struggle,” Rosario said.
+“I had to respond to employees’ legitimate fears when they asked, ‘Am I going to lose my job because the company isn’t going to make it?’
+That was especially difficult and a true test of leadership,”’ Rosario said.
+“It came down to transparent communication and maintaining a level of confidence that we can get through this.
+That was a big part of what I had to do, was give our employees some hope that we could get out of it, to stand up and say, ‘We can do this, and we must do it together, so let’s get at it.”

 Former CAMICO Board Member (for 21 years) and previous board chairman (2012- 2018) Robert P. (Pat) Evans, CPA, CISA, said Rosario’s strategic critical thinking and response to the Great Recession in 2008- 2009 was an example of highly principled leadership.